We have all been there. Way back when I was a cruising newbie I made mistakes. It’s to be expected.

 Are you a newbie to cruising looking to get the most bang for your buck on a Disney Cruise?
 Looking to save money on a Disney Cruise both before you book and once you are onboard?

 Here we will show you all the ways that you can easily save money on your cruise and avoid the mistakes that newbies often make.

 Not only did I draw upon my many many months at sea with Disney to bring you these tips, I also asked the thousands of Disney Cruise fans in my EverythingMouse Disney Cruise Group what their best secrets area.

 Come and join this lively group who love Disney Cruises by clicking on the big red button.
 It’s free and we often have Exclusive Giveaways!

 Not Exploring all the Stateroom Options

 Always consider your stateroom options carefully.
-I know that when you first start look at Disney ships that it can seem like a overwhelming choice of cabins for you.
+I know that when you first start to look at Disney ships that it can seem like an overwhelming choice of cabins for you.